-Las Vegas is mostly known for gambling and being a “party” destination.
+Las Vegas is mostly known as a gambling and “party” destination.

-If you’re not into that, you’ll still have fun in your Las Vegas trip.
+If you’re not into that, you’ll still have fun on your Las Vegas trip.
 For example, you can:

 Vegas is also known for its luxury experiences, but you’ll still find plenty of things to do if you’re on a budget.

 What’s the best time to go to Las Vegas?

 The best time to go to Las Vegas is during the spring (March, April & May) or fall seasons.
 During spring, you’ll avoid extreme highs of 100°F (37.8°C) and above in the summer and lows of 30°F (-1.1°C) in the winter.

 It may be a little chilly at the beginning of March, but it will gradually get warmer as spring progresses.
 During spring, the pools and day clubs start to open.

 Another ideal time for a Las Vegas trip is during the fall (September, October & November).
 The weather is also moderate.
 One downside is that the pools and day clubs might be closed.
 Make sure you verify with the hotel if their pools are open before you book your rooms!

 Lastly, school and colleges resume in the fall if you want a more “adult” vacation.